benresonance-star/Task-Checker/specification.md

 ### Progressive Focus Queue (v1.13.44+)
 To reduce visual cognitive load and maintain workflow continuity, the "My Session" sidebar uses a tiered visibility and local interaction strategy:
 1.  **Top-Driven Focus**: Exactly one active task or note is "In Focus" at the top of the queue.
 The active focus automatically advances to the next uncompleted task as items are finished.
-This item is always expanded with full **Executive Controls** (Pomodoro Timer, Task Done button).
+This item is always expanded with full **Executive Controls** (Functional Pomodoro Timer, Task Done button) and visually locked in its **Ready Green** state.
 2.  **Zero-Jump Selection**: Selecting a task further down the playlist does NOT trigger a page jump.
 Instead, it highlights the item locally within the sidebar, allowing for preparation without losing the current work context.
 3.  **Management Mode (Selected State)**: Manually selected items expand to reveal **Management Controls**:
-    - **Notes**: Instant access to task guidance.
+    - **Notes**: Instant access to task guidance. **The icon features high-contrast yellow filling with a sharp white outline to ensure clarity on dark backgrounds.**
-    - **Delete**: Remove the item from the session.
+    - **Delete**: Standardized `w-10 h-10` button positioned to the far right, matching the project task layout.
-    - **Compact Pomodoro**: A scaled-down version of the timer (`h-9`) allowing users to set expected durations for upcoming work.
+    - **Preparatory Duration**: A clean, standalone text entry field for estimated minutes (e.g. "30").
+Changes are saved locally and synced to the cloud on blur or enter.
+Play/Pause and Reset buttons are hidden to maintain focus on the top task.
 4.  **Focus Queue**: The next items in the playlist.
     - **Standard Mode**: Displays the next 2 uncompleted items.
     - **Planning Mirror Mode**: Automatically expands to show the top **3 items** if NO task is currently active.
 This mirrors the **Session Sprint Staging** area in the Home Planner.